valeriomonti/auto-alt-text/readme.txt

 6. Single image alt text generation

 == Changelog ==
+= 2.4.2 =
+- Modify documentation and build again the assets

 = 2.4.1 =
 - Fixed: Alt text now correctly persists when generated from both the post media overlay and the main Media Library.